Aiven-Open/jdbc-connector-for-apache-kafka/docs/sink-connector.md

 This mode is used by default.
 To enable it explicitly, set `insert.mode=insert`.

+### Multi Mode

+In this mode, the connector executes an `INSERT` SQL query with multiple values (effectively inserting multiple row/records per query).

+To use this mode, set `insert.mode=multi`

 ### Update Mode

 In this mode, the connector executes `UPDATE` SQL query on each record